beeware/beeware/docs/tutorial/tutorial-0.rst

   .. group-tab:: macOS

-    Building BeeWare apps on macOS requires:
+    Building BeeWare apps on macOS require:

     * **Git**, a version control system.
-You can download Git from from `git-scm.org <https://git-scm.com/download/>`__.
+You can download Git from `git-scm.org <https://git-scm.com/download/>`__.

     * **Xcode**, Apple's IDE tooling.
 Xcode is available for free